 In this case, to compute the prices of the S-exchange contracts we have chosen g=0.9.
-Now we will consider different values for g and see how the price changes.
+We consider now different values for g and see how the price changes.
 The results are reported in the Tables 10, 11 and 12: